potocpav/python-concur-docs/Introduction.md

 I encourage you to experiment with the commands below to get a better feel of what the possibilities are.
 All the code snippets below can be (sequentially) pasted into a Python interactive prompt.

-Start by running the interactive prompt in console, a Jupyter notebook, or use your favorite IDE's REPL.
+Start by running the interactive prompt in console, spin up a local Jupyter notebook, or use your favorite IDE's REPL.

 ```bash
 $ python3